zkshirazi/DATA-410-Project3-kimya-Rini/README.md

-### The concepts of Multivariate Regression and Gradient Boosting description: It descripes the analysis and gives intution for Multivariate Regression and Gradient Boosting
+### The concepts of Multivariate Regression and Gradient Boosting description: It describes the analysis and gives intution for Multivariate Regression and Gradient Boosting

 1.  **What is XGBoost?**